 Introduction to FERC Hydropower

-This course will present an overview of FERC as it relates to hydropower.
-Attendees will leave with an understanding of FERC hydropower fundamentals.
-They will learn about and compare the pros and cons of using FERC’s Integrated Licensing Process (ILP), Alternative Licensing Process (ALP) and Traditional Licensing Process to facilitate review of a hydropower application.
+This course will present a high-level overview of FERC’s hydropower program.
+It is for those who know very little or need a refresher about how FERC licenses and administers non-federal hydropower projects.
+Attendees will leave with a general understanding of FERC hydropower fundamentals and current issues facing existing and new FERC hydropower proposals.
+They will learn about and compare the pros and cons of using FERC’s Integrated Licensing Process (ILP), Alternative Licensing Process (ALP) and Traditional Licensing Process (TLP) to facilitate review of a hydropower application.

-- Describe the FERC regulation process from start to finish
+- Describe at a high level the FERC hydropower regulation process from start to finish

 - Distinguish between FERC and other federal and state regulators